yus252/Web-Dev-Learning/Projects/README.md

 clicking a certain element, add new li to the list by changing HTML content, and slide out an icon while hovering over the elemnts.

+#13 Simon Game on 6/25/2019
+This is a clone of Simon Game.The device creates a series of tones and lights and requires a user to repeat the sequence.
+If the user succeeds, the series becomes progressively longer and more complex.
+Once the user fails or the time limit runs out, the game is over.
+What is new here is adding sounds and flash effect to the game.
+Also, I need one array to keep track of the button that the player has clicked and another array to record the sequence of randomly generated color.
+Then, I need to check if they are same.
+If they are same, the game continues.
+Otherwise, I would reset all the variables and restart the game.

+#14 Patatap on 6/26/2019
+Paratap has the same idea as the online portable animation and sound kit of the same name.
+But this project is less complicated than the online version.
+When the alphabet keys are pressed, animated circles will show up on the page and a corresponding sound would play.
+I make the animation of circles by applying a Paper.js, an open source vector graphics scripting framework that runs on top of the HTML5 Canvas.
+Sound resources come from Paratap's github resources.
+I used another JavaScript library called Holwer, an audio library for the modern web, to play the sound(make sure mutiple sounds can be played at the same time).
+But there is still a small problem here -- if you directly open the HTML file, there will be some the Cross Origin errors in the console.
+To get rid of those errors, you should:
+1) navigate to your project folder in the terminal
+2) if you have python v2.x installed then run: python -m SimpleHTTPServer or for python v3.x: python -m http.server
+3) open up your browser and navigate to http://localhost:8000
+4) open the circles.html file
+This project is not hard.
+Most of things that I do is reading documentation about how to use those libraries.
+But this project is really fun since I can create my own music while playing it.
+Hope you enjoy, too!